 How Eating Before Bed Influences Your Weight

-In my personal opinion, I think digestion just works better when we’re upright rather than prone, so to eat a lot right before reclining for the evening is counterintuitive.
+In my personal opinion, I think digestion works better when we’re upright rather than prone, so eating a lot right before reclining for the evening is counterintuitive.

-I find that what I ate the night before has a direct impact on how fat my belly looks the following morning.
+What I eat the night before directly impacts how fat my belly looks the following morning.

 Worst Food to Eat Before Bed

-Inflammatory foods are the worst to eat before bed:
+Inflammatory foods are the worst to eat before sleep:

 - refined sugars

 There is much debate currently among experts as to what constitutes good food and bad food.

 In the end, I invite you to listen carefully to how your own body feels after you eat something, and – as always – I encourage you to consult with your doctor and nutritionist before making any radical changes to your diet.

 What I’ve found to be true over the years is that if you want to look and feel better (than you ever have before in your life), you’ll need to find clever ways to sneak more vegetables into your daily diet.

 Again, the big idea here is that deep sleep is the foundation of excellent health.